Prior Slasher Review

 A product climbing performance is largely dictated by its weight and ability to traverse and climb with security in addition to stability.

-The Slasher isn't necessary light but isn't heavy.
+The Slasher isn't necessarily light but isn't heavy.
 It has one of the highest surface areas to gram value in the category.
 In larger sizes, the weight could add up, and other lighter options may seem appealing.
 Fortunately, due to Prior's custom build advantage, the Slasher can be built with a carbon construction.
 The company states an average of 500 grams or 1.1 pounds of average weight savings per board.
 The change in construction would change its status from one of the heavier models to one of the lighter offerings in the category.

 On the track, the Slasher split performed and did everything we asked it to do.
 The camber profile provides plenty of stability when motoring straight uphill.
 When we knocked down the angle to sidehill across firm surfaces, the edges remained secure.

 The Slasher climbs well in all conditions.
-It is worth noting that the model has a straight line and narrow section of the tail where the skin generally attaches to.
+It is worth noting that the model has a straight line and narrow section of the tail where the skin generally attaches.
 Some skin tail clips adapt well to this shape, and others don't.
 The tail clip of the Jones Nomad Pro and G3 Universal provide a secure connection.
 However, on the Universal, some inconsequential horizontal excess exists.

 The Slasher features the standard splitboard mounting pattern.

 The Slasher is a pretty stiff board that provides more stability than its size would dictate.
-Be sure to downsize this board around three cms if you want to unlock more versatility and maneuverability.
+Be sure to downsize this board around three centimeters if you want to unlock more versatility and maneuverability.
 It is a little challenging to flex or move around very quickly, which limits its playful capabilities.
 It does have enough kick in the tail to scootch and move very short distances riding switch.

 The Slasher is a darn good value, and the opportunity to custom build one (if you're looking for a different graphic or carbon construction) is practically unmet in the industry.
-Its firm snow performance and potential for powder superiority make it a good buy.
+Its firm snow performance and powder superiority make it a good buy.

 Don't put the Prior Slasher in a single box; it performs well on hard snow, finding plenty of edge purchase.
 It loved longer radius turns and provides confidence-inspiring driven turns.
 On the contrary, it can be challenging to smear turn when speed control is critical.
-It climbs effectively and looks to supersede most other shapes in powder.
+It climbs effectively and supersedes most other shapes in powder.
 The Slasher is suited for riders looking for superior flotation and agility in powder but are still wanting to ride firm snow in simpler terrain.

 — Isaac Laredo